mutwirim/alx-system_engineering-devops/0x00-shell_basics/README.md

 - a script to creates a directory named my_first_directory in the /tmp/ directory.
 - a script to move a file
 - a script to delete a file
+- a script to delete a directory (empty directory)